HannahKnights/mixtapes/README.md

 [Mixtape Dates](http://mixtapedates.com) is a dating app that matches users by their mixtape music choices.
 User's sign in via Facebook, create a mixtape and can then message and 'like' their potential mathces.

-A final project for the [Makers Academy](http://www.makersacademy.com) course 'Mixtape Dates' was coded by [Hannah Knights](https://github.com/hannahknights), [Jeremy Marer](https://github.com/jemboh) and [Kennerdeigh Scott].
+A final project for the [Makers Academy](http://www.makersacademy.com) course 'Mixtape Dates' was coded by [Hannah Knights](https://github.com/hannahknights), [Jeremy Marer](https://github.com/jemboh) and [Kennerdeigh Scott](https://github.com/kenmasco).
 The team's 10 day project was built through Test Driven Devlopment and Agile methodologies, carried through with some furious coding.

 #### How to Use